tordevries/debuggr/README.md

 In addition, if _showFilesMenu_ is set to true, the Files menu will include a list of files in its same directory.
 And if _accessCurrentDirectoryOnly_ is set to false, the file list will include folders in a hierarchical menu.

-The Options menu offers these commands:
+The Options menu (right side of the nav bar) offers these commands:
 - **Dark Mode**.
 Toggles the UI between Dark Mode and Lite Mode.
 - **Line Numbers**.
 Toggles the display of line numbers on the left margin.
 - **Column Markers**.
 Toggles the display of column markers every 10 characters.